premosystems/PSObjectMapping/README.md

 Where responseObject is an NSArray of dictionaries.
 If the collection is a dictionary with an array inside one of its keys, just tell PSObjectMapping what the rootObjectKey is and it will automatically extract it.

-See the including example project for complete details.
+See the included ObjectMappingSample project for complete details.

 ## TODO / Known Issues